Background on SCIG Treatment for the PI Community

 The reduction in payment made it difficult for home infusion providers to deliver the necessary services for the education and training of patients on how to self-administer immunoglobulin (Ig) correctly and to deliver the ongoing monitoring of such patients.
 To address this problem, the Immune Deficiency Foundation (IDF) supported, and Congress included in the bill, a policy to establish Medicare coverage of home infusion services, including a services payment for education, training and monitoring.
 Unfortunately, under the law, the new payments will not start until 2021, even though the payment reductions went into effect in January 2017.
 Thus, a coverage gap was created.

-Fortunately, in February 2018, Congress passed and the President signed the nation’s Continuing Resolution.
-In that spending deal was language fixing the Medicare reimbursement problem for the administration of SCIG.
-Beginning January 1, 2019, the Centers for Medicare and Medicaid (CMS) was mandated to come up with a temporary services payment for providers to make sure that people with PI are able to receive SCIG during the period before the Cures Act takes effect.
+Fortunately, in 2017, Congress passed and the President signed the nation’s Continuing Resolution.
+In that spending deal was language fixing the Medicare reimbursement problem for the administration of SCIG, by mandating that the Centers for Medicare and Medicaid (CMS) create a temporary services payment for providers to make sure that people with PI are able to receive SCIG during the period before the Cures Act takes effect, temporarily addressing the coverage gap, until the permanent benefit takes effect.

-In response to this mandate, on October 31, 2018, CMS issued a CY 2019 Home Health Rule (CMS-1689-FC) detailing the Medicare policy for reimbursement of home infusion services.
-As written, this final rule is very restrictive in reimbursement for services associated with home infusions that is contrary to the explicit legislative intent “to provide meaningful coverage.”
+Since that mandate, IDF has been actively engaging with CMS in an effort to ensure that reimbursement for services associated with home infusions provides meaningful coverage to Medicare beneficiaries with PI.
 IDF is concerned that without an adequate services payment providers will not be willing to provide SCIG to Medicare beneficiaries with PI.
 IDF is engaged with the National Home Infusion Association in advocating for congress to take actions to ensure all necessary services to provide for home infusions are covered as part of the Medicare benefit.

 To Show Support for Adequate Coverage for the Medicare SCIG Home Infusion Benefit